joedvorak/BAE305Example/Design File Assignment Reference Files/HelpfulHints.md

 # Helpful Hints for creating your GitHub Pages Design File
-* Keep all files used in your design file in a single folder called ""/docs"
+* Keep all files such as images used in your design file in a single folder called ""/docs"
 * Create a file named "README.md" in the "/docs" folder
 * Edit the README.md file with GitHub's editor.
 You can preview the final document by clicking on the tab at the top.
 * Make sure to save your online edits by clicking commit at the bottom.